rereremin/Bioinformatics-Toolbox/README.md

 - `count_amino_acids` - calculates the number of each aminoacid in protein sequence

 #### fastq_filtration
-- `filter_by_quality` -  filter fastq-sequence by quality and decoding quality sequence into q-score list and calculate quality
+- `filter_by_quality` -  filters fastq-sequence by quality and decoding quality sequence into q-score list and calculate quality
-- `filtre_by_length` - filter fastq-sequence by length
+- `filtre_by_length` - filters fastq-sequence by length
-- `filter_by_gc_level` - filter sequence by gc-level
+- `filter_by_gc_level` - filters sequence by gc-level
+- `save_filtered_fastq` - Saves filtered fastq-sequencies and their characteristics in directory, which called fastq_filtrator_resuls
+- `read_fastq_file` - reads lines in fastq-file

-  **NOTE:** This three functions use together to filter fastq-library.
+  **NOTE:** This five functions use together to filter fastq-library and write it in file.

 #### bio_files_processor
 - `convert_multiline_fasta_to_oneline` - converts multiline fasta to oneline and writes in fasta file